codingMustache/codingMustache/README.md

 ## Joke of the Day

-How can you tell a vampire has a cold?
-They start coffin.
+Have you heard about corduroy pillows?
+They're making headlines!

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+How many Hz does the video standard PAL support?
- 1. Python
+ 1. 50
- 2. Binary
+ 2. 25
- 3. C++
+ 3. 60
- 4. JavaScript
+ 4. 59

 <details>
   <summary>Answer</summary>
-  Binary
+  50
 </details>